 Penalties for Failure to File, Failure to Pay, or Failure to Deposit can hike up your tax bill by another 25%.
 But there’s a way to get these penalties reversed!
 It’s called the First Time Penalty Abatement, or FTA for short.

 Do I Qualify for the Penalty Abatement?

 1. To request the Penalty Abatement, you must currently be in “compliance.”
-This means that all your filings have been made, and all your current-year estimated and withholding taxes have been paid.
+You are considered to be in compliance when all your returns have been filed and all your current-year estimated and withholding taxes have been paid.

 2. Your record must not show previous penalty assessments for the past three tax years.